-One of the reasons a circular saw is that the battery is dead, given that your circular saw is a battery-powered model.
+One of the reasons a battery-powered circular saw is that the battery is dead.
 The saw will be able to work with whatever charge the battery has left.
 It usually works for a few more minutes to stop spinning completely.

 However, the battery may recover enough for you to be able to turn it on and allow it to function.
 If this happens, make sure to recharge the battery.

 However, if it still does not work, the battery might be damaged and up for replacement.

 #2: Issue With the Motor or High Voltage